BNSC1/android-notes/README.md

 `Coroutines.launch()`: is set and forget.

-`withContext()`: switch thread to another in the coroutine scope, the parent will wait for the completion of this code block
+`withContext()`: switch thread to another in the coroutine scope, suspends its parent

-`supervisorScope`/`supervisorJob`: if 1 thread fails it will continue to run.
+`supervisorScope`/`supervisorJob`: if 1 thread fails it will continue to run, suspends its parent.

 `GlobalScope`: cannot be canceled